-10.1.5 Boron minerals are made valuable by M/s ETiMADEN using various mining methods and are enriched by physical processes and converted into concentrated boron products.
-Subsequently, by refining and by transforming the same into highly efficient, profitable and sustainable boron products, it is used in many fields of industry especially in glass, ceramics, agriculture, detergent and cleaning industries, etc. M/s ETiMADEN has currently 17 refined boron products in its product portfolio.
-Primary refined boron products are Etibor-48, Borax Decahydrate, Boric Acid, Etidot-67, Etibor-68 (Anhydrous Borax), Zinc Borate, Borax Pentahydrate, Boron Oxide, Ground Colemanite and Ground Ulexite.
-The most abundant boron minerals in Turkey in terms of reserve are Tincal and Colemanite.
-In the facilities in 4 Works Directorates under M/s ETiMADEN, mainly Borax Pentahydrate, Borax Decahydrate, Boric Acid, Etidot-67, Boron Oxide, Zinc Borate, Calcine Tincal, Anhydrous Borax, Ground Colemanite and Ground Ulexite are produced and supplied to domestic and international markets.
+10.1.5 Boron minerals are made valuable by M/s.
+Etimaden using various mining methods, are enriched by physical processes and converted into Concentrated Boron products.
+Subsequently, by refining and by transforming into highly efficient, profitable and sustainable Boron Products, it is used in many fields of industry especially in glass, ceramics, agriculture, detergent and cleaning industries, etc. M/s.
+Etimaden has currently 17 refined Boron products in its product portfolio.
+Primary refined Boron products are; Etibor-48, Borax Decahydrate, Boric Acid, Etidot-67, Etibor-68 (Anhydrous Borax), Zinc Borate, Borax Pentahydrate, Boron Oxide, Ground Colemanite and Ground Ulexite.
+The most abundant Boron minerals in Turkey in terms of reserve are Tincal and Colemanite.
+In the facilities in 4 Works Directorates under Eti Maden, mainly Borax Pentahydrate, Borax Decahydrate, Boric Acid, Etidot-67, Boron Oxide, Zinc Borate, Calcine Tincal, Anhydrous Borax, Ground Colemanite and Ground Ulexite are produced and supplied to domestic and international markets.

-10.1.6 M/s ETiMADEN also discussed in detail regarding availability, production, quality and uses of Colemanite in their website which shows that Colemanite found in Emet, Bigadiç and Kestelek deposits in Turkey, is mined by the experts of M/s ETiMADEN and is subjected to the processes of enrichment and grinding in hi-tech concentrator facilities.
-After getting transformed into quality, sustained and innovative products by the experts of M/s ETiMADEN, Colemanite is used in many sectors.
-Colemanite ( $2\text{CaO} \cdot 3\text{B}2\text{O}3 \cdot 5\text{H}2\text{O}$ ), which is a mineral-rich type of boron, is crystallized in mono clinical system.
+10.1.6 M/s.
+Etimaden also discussed in detail regarding availability, production, quality and uses of Colemanite in their website which shows that Colemanite are found in Emet, Bigadiç and Kestelek deposits in Turkey, is mined by the experts of M/s.
+Etimaden and goes through the processes of enrichment grinding in Hi-tech Concentrator facilities.
+After getting transformed into quality, sustained and innovative products by the experts of M/s.
+Etimaden, Colemanite is used in many sectors.
+Colemanite ( $2\text{CaO} \cdot 3\text{B}2\text{O}3 \cdot 5\text{H}2\text{O}$ ), which is a mineral-rich type of Boron, is crystallized in mono clinical system.
 According to the Mohs Hardness Scale, its hardness is 4-4,5 and its specific weight is 2.42 gr/cm.
-The $\text{B}2\text{O}3$ content of the Colemanite ore mined from open quarry is between %27-%32.
-For the purpose of illustration, the scanned image of page containing such detail is reproduced as under:
+The $\text{B}2\text{O}3$ content of the Colemanite Ore mined from open quarry is between %27-%32.
+For the purpose of illustration, the scanned image of page containing such details is reproduced as under: